FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 In addition, we'll add a time period in which the scheduler won't be able to run the process.

 Now we are ready to schedule a process.
 Let's start with the INFLEXIBLE policy, the simplest.
-The scheduler cannot schedule the process after one hour from midnight.
+The scheduler cannot schedule the process to run within the first hour after midnight.

 .. code-block:: bash